salilbhise/TriviaGame/README.md

 # Rick and Morty Trivia Game!

 ## Overview
-A Rick and Morty themes trivia game that uses JavaScript for the logic and jQuery to manipulate HTML.
+A Rick and Morty themed trivia game that uses JavaScript for the logic and jQuery to manipulate HTML.

 ## How it Works